 our paths stay small.

-this city ain’t so big at all!
+this city ain’t so big at all!little by little

 we’ll all disappear